AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_attributes_unity.md

 ### Update the chat room description

-The chat room owner and admins can call `ChangeRoomDescription` to set and update the chat room description, whereas chat room members can only retrieve it.
+The chat room owner and admins can call `ChangeRoomDescription` to set and update the chat room description.
+The length of a chat room description can be a maximum of 512 characters.

 The following code sample shows how to update the chat room description: